slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*

-> *'Common sense is the collection of prejudices acquired by age eighteen.'*
+> *'Common sense is the collection of prejudices acquired by age eighteen.' -- Albert Einstein*

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*